The Ledge

 Every day I give gratitude for having found my true family.
 In our world there are very few places, but they are alive, and everything else is irrelevant.
 Surreal Urbania, Americana, wherever - it doesn't matter.
 It all is a kind of gray dream, one scene flowing into another like an endless background for inspiration and profit.

-She only notices one or two street people - thin, beautiful - man, woman, it is uncertain, and all the better - recognizing a living piece of art, an acolyte, and nodding approvingly.
+She only notices one or two people - thin, beautiful - man, woman - it is uncertain, and all the better - recognizing a living piece of art, an acolyte, and nodding approvingly.
 She thinks to recruit them, bring them into the fold.
 But not today – she has a busy day.

 INT.
 WOMAN WALKS INTO A STUDIO

 She enters a modern building and walks down a long sleek hallway into a studio.
 The place is glamorous, though to some it would seem severe.
 At the end of the hall is a black lacquered room – matte black walls and ceiling, white gleaming floor.
-It plays host to a sense of hushed reverence amid constant activity; between work and leisure there is no difference, their movements are deliberated, coordinated, in a constantly elevated ritual state.
-From the moment she walks in she takes her place in the dance among her sisters and brothers, waltzing toward and kissing them, receiving distant hugs in return as they waltz away to dress up or do makeup.
-The world does not see their true inner life, but merely an oasis of fae, glamorous and high-boned, removed from the wider world in a garden of glass, straight-facing celibate kings and queens fanning their wings.
+It plays host to a sense of hushed reverence amid constant activity; between work and leisure there is no difference, their movements are deliberate, coordinated, in a constantly elevated ritual state.
+From the moment she walks in she takes her place in the dance among her sisters and brothers, waltzing forward and kissing them, accepting distant hugs in return as they waltz away to dress up or do makeup.
+The world does not see their true inner life, but merely an oasis of fae, glamorous and high-boned, removed from the wider world in a garden of glass, straight-facing celibate kings and queens.

 WOMAN